almin/almin/docs/TutorialCounter.md

 ## End

-We have created simple counter app.
+We have created a simple counter app.

 Writing the pattern in this guide is the same of Flux pattern.